OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Speed_Timing.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: Attack speed determines how fast you can swing your weapon or shoot your bow.
+Faster characters (high Quickness) attack more frequently, and lighter weapons are naturally quicker than heavy ones.
+Various magical effects can make you attack faster or slower.
+There are minimum speed limits to prevent attacks from becoming impossibly fast.

 Attack speed determines how quickly a character can perform consecutive attacks.
 The system considers weapon speed, character stats (primarily Quickness), and various modifiers to calculate the actual attack interval.

 ## Core Mechanics

 ### Base Attack Speed

+**Game Rule Summary**: Every weapon has a base speed that determines how long it takes to swing.
+This is measured in seconds - a 3.0 second sword means you can attack every 3 seconds with that weapon.
+Heavier weapons like two-handed swords and crossbows naturally take longer to use than lighter weapons like daggers and shortbows.

 #### Weapon Speed
 All weapon speeds are stored in SPD_ABS as tenths of seconds: